shaheenp/mygreeneyed/families/malvaceae/tilia/tilia.md

 family: Malvaceae
 ---

-*Tilia* -- Latin name for the linden or lime tree (though not a citrus species), known in southern Sweden as linn and the origin of the name Linnaeus, whose original name was Carl von Linne’
+*Tilia* -- Latin name for the linden or lime tree (though not a citrus species), known in southern Sweden as linn and the origin of the name Linnaeus, whose original name was Carl von Linne'

 Native range: N. America and Eurasia